-The lightweight and relatively compact dimensions of the crossbow make sure the RM405 is comfortable to carry, hold, and shoulder.
+The lightweight and relatively compact dimensions of the crossbow make the RM405 comfortable to carry, hold, and shoulder.
 The rubberized pistol grip feels good in my hand and the crossbow is very maneuverable and well balanced.

-I adjusted the forearm grip for a better fit, although I wish could adjust the stock as well it is still nice that at least the forearm can be adjusted, considering the price of the crossbow.
+I adjusted the forearm grip for a better fit, although I wish I could adjust the buttstock as well it is still nice that at least the forearm can be adjusted.
 Cocking the bow with the rope cocker that is included in the package was easy and smooth.
 I have no complaints there.
 Also, the large stirrup is really nice, I like a stirrup with a good size to it.

-With the chronograph that we use to speed test all the crossbows that pass our review table, we got speeds in the range of 345-405 FPS with the Carbon Express Pile Driver arrows.
-The crossbow is very accurate, I repeatedly stuck the arrows in a 6″ bullseye out to 65 yards.
+With the chronograph that we use to speed test all the crossbows that pass our review table, we registered speeds in the range of 345-405 FPS with the Carbon Express Pile Driver arrows.
+The crossbow is very accurate, after getting used to the crossbow I repeatedly stuck the arrows in a 6″ bullseye out to 65 yards.